jestivald/server-bench/README.md

   <sub>One command.
 Beautiful output.
 All the info you need.</sub>
 </p>

----

 ## ⚡ Quick Start

-Run on any server — no installation needed:
+Run on any server, no installation needed:

 ```bash
 bash <(curl -Ls https://raw.githubusercontent.com/jestivald/server-bench/main/server-bench.sh)